8base-examples/todomvc/README.md

 # 8base GraphQL + React Todo MVC

 [Todo MVC](http://todomvc.com/) app with 8base GraphQL backend walkthrough.
-If you don't want to go through steps you can find the result in the [8base](https://github.com/8base/MangoHacks/tree/8base) branch.
+If you don't want to go through the steps you can find the result in the [master](https://github.com/8base/todomvc) branch.

 # Preparing the environment